AksoEo/client-js/README.md

 ### Development Notes
 Build with `npm run build`, or watch with `npm run watch`.

-Building will create a `dist` with three files for nodejs, nodejs ESM, and browser ESM for use with module bundlers.
+Building will create a `dist` with two files for nodejs ESM and browser ESM for use with module bundlers.